 - Hey everyone, the cruel old bastard finally got his comeuppance!"
 "Yay!
 Woohoo!
 I hope he dies!"

 - After Harry inadvertently wrecks a house due to not paying attention to the controls of his vehicle.

-- Bill quietly cracking up while Mike hums a reprise of the endlessly repeated "shake hands with danger" guitar riff make this all the more hilarious
+- Bill quietly cracking up while Mike hums a reprise of the endlessly repeated "Shake Hands with Danger" guitar riff makes this all the more hilarious.

 - The neighborhood kids are trying to talk new girl Susan into digging a trench in a vacant lot with them: